zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 MDN provides a good explanation of `content-box` and `border-box`:

 > “`content-box` gives you the default CSS box-sizing behavior.
-If you set an element’s width to 100 pixels, then the element’s content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width.
+If you set an element's width to 100 pixels, then the element's content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width.

-> `border-box` tells the browser to account for any border and padding in the values you specify for an element’s width and height.
-If you set an element’s width to 100 pixels, that 100 pixels will include any border or padding you added, and the content box will shrink to absorb that extra width. **This typically makes it much easier to size elements.**”
+> `border-box` tells the browser to account for any border and padding in the values you specify for an element's width and height.
+If you set an element's width to 100 pixels, that 100 pixels will include any border or padding you added, and the content box will shrink to absorb that extra width. **This typically makes it much easier to size elements.**”

 Spend some time playing around with this [Box Model Diagram on CodePen](https://codepen.io/carolineartz/full/ogVXZj) to see how the rendered size of elements changes between `content-box` and `border-box`.